zsombi02/gamma/plugins/iml/README.md

 ## Property specification

-Gamma supports the specification of _computational tree logic*_ (CTL*) properties in the Gamma Property Language (GPL).
-CTL* can be considered as a superset of  [_linear-time temporal logic_](https://en.wikipedia.org/wiki/Linear_temporal_logic) (LTL) and _computational tree logic_ (CTL); note that LTL and CTL usually are the subsets directly supported by verification back-ends.
+Gamma supports the specification of _computation tree logic*_ (CTL*) properties in the Gamma Property Language (GPL).
+CTL* can be considered as a superset of [_linear-time temporal logic_](https://en.wikipedia.org/wiki/Linear_temporal_logic) (LTL) and [_computation tree logic_](https://en.wikipedia.org/wiki/Computation_tree_logic) (CTL); two temporal logics that are incomparable, i.e., there are properties that can be expressed in one, but not the other.
+Nevertheless, note that LTL and CTL are the subsets generally supported by verification back-ends due to their decreased complexity.

 ### Linear-time temporal logic (LTL)

 In logic, **linear-time temporal logic** (LTL) is a modal temporal logic with modalities referring to time.
-LTL allows for encoding formulas about *infinite paths* with respect to the behavior of a system, e.g., a condition will eventually be true or a condition will be true until another fact becomes true, etc. In contrast to other kinds of temporal logics, in LTL, we consider infinite *linear* paths (i.e., every path starting from the initial state of our system) without any possible branching later; hence the name LTL.
+LTL allows for encoding formulas about *infinite paths* with respect to the behavior of a model, e.g., a condition will eventually be true or a condition will be true until another fact becomes true, etc. In contrast to other kinds of temporal logics, in LTL, we consider infinite *linear* paths (i.e., every path starting from the initial state of our model) without any possible branching later; hence the name LTL.

 Syntactically, LTL formulas are composed of